 hydrophilic coating hydrax plus

-The paclitaxel eluting coronary balloon dilatation catheter is a rapid exchange catheter, also known as RX because it has a proximal simple lumen configuration and a distal coaxial dual lumen, intended for coronary arteries percutaneous transluminal angioplasties.
+Essential pro paclitaxel eluting coronary balloon is a rapid exchange catheter, also known as RX because it has a proximal simple lumen configuration and a distal coaxial dual lumen, intended for coronary arteries percutaneous transluminal angioplasties.

 At the distal end of the catheter, before the tip, is the balloon or segment inflatable to different pressures which dilates the artery when inflated by means of an infusion of contrast liquid inside it.
 The balloon is designed to provide an inflatable segment of known diameter and length at the pressures recommended.
 The catheter ends in a cone-shaped tip.